Passivity-Centric Safe Reinforcement Learning for Contact-Rich Robotic Tasks: Evaluation

-We also present the energy usage of each method in Fig.~\ref{fig:deployment-energy-comparison} to further demonstrate the benefit of passivity-aware training.
-Even though all of \texttt{agnostic}, \texttt{eb8} and \texttt{eb4} show full success in the tests (Fig.~\ref{fig:deployment-bar-results}), analysis of the energy budget progress in these runs reveals that the \texttt{agnostic} model depletes its budget rapidly.
+We also present the energy usage of each method in Fig.~\ref{fig:deployment-energy-comparison}.a to further demonstrate the benefit of passivity-aware training.
+Even though all of \texttt{agnostic}, \texttt{Eb8} and \texttt{Eb4} show full success in the tests (Fig.~\ref{fig:deployment-bar-results}), analysis of the energy budget progress in these runs reveals that the \texttt{agnostic} model depletes its budget more rapidly.
 This rapid depletion reduces its likelihood of success in more complex task instances.
-On the other hand, \texttt{eb4} demonstrates the best success and energy efficiency, despite its delayed learning shown in Fig.~\ref{fig:training-bar-results}.
+On the other hand, \texttt{Eb4} demonstrates the best success and energy efficiency, despite its delayed learning shown in Fig.~\ref{fig:training-bar-results}.
 Furthermore, the histogram in Fig.~\ref{fig:deployment-energy-comparison}.b shows number of runs distribution on completion time.
 It is clear that both \texttt{Eb8} and \texttt{agnostic} agents finish the task around 30\textit{s} in majority of runs, while some runs take longer due to getting stuck in the maze.
 This highlights that conservative agents (\texttt{Eb4}, \texttt{Eb8-Eb7}) take slightly longer time to finish the maze on average.